 Each director of PCA listed above was elected under the terms of a stockholders agreement among Pactiv, PCA and PCA Holdings that was entered into in connection with the transactions.
 Upon completion of the offering, the voting provisions of the stockholders agreement will terminate.
 See "Certain Relationships and Related Transactions--Stockholders Agreement."
 PCA anticipates that Dana G. Mead and Theodore R. Tetzlaff will resign upon completion of the offering and that two directors not otherwise affiliated with PCA or any of its stockholders will be elected by the board of directors following completion of the offering.
-PCA expects to hold its 2000 annual meeting of stockholders prior to completion of the offering to elect directors, to ratify the appointment of Ernst & Young LLP as PCA's independent public accountants for the year ended December 31, 2000 and to transact such other business as may properly come before the meeting.
-PCA anticipates that the nominees for directors at the annual meeting will be the six current directors of PCA.
+PCA held its 2000 annual meeting of stockholders on January 26, 2000.
+At that meeting, the stockholders reelected the six current directors of PCA and ratified the appointment of Ernst & Young LLP as PCA's independent public accountants for the year ended December 31, 2000.